noamr/velvette/README.md

 ## General Design
 `Velvette` handles these features by attaching to the `ViewTransition`'s promises, and changing the DOM in the following ways:
 - Add temporary classes to the document element while capturing the transition states.
-- Add constructed styles to the document while animating.
+- Add constructed styles to the document while the transition animating.
 - Generate and set `view-transition-name` properties according to rules.
 - Perform all of the above based on same-document navigations (using the Navigation API) or cross-document navigations.

-### Extending a single transition

-### Configuration & Navigations

 ## Features
 (From simple to complex)